Hosting your own GitHub alternative

 Yesterday, October 22, 2018 GitHub was down for some hours and I started wondering how much work and productivity was put on hold globally because of it.

-Even though one of the greatest assets of git is it’s decentralized nature and capability to do work offline, a single service being down can cause a lot of disruption for many people.
+is it’s decentralized nature and capability to do work offline, a single service being down can cause a lot of disruption for many people.
 I like GitHub, the UI is great, and pull requests and issues are a great way to see and review changes to a project, so it’s natural many people depend on the service.

 I started to search for a way to have a possible “backup” GitHub, and while naturally the same source could live in BitBucket and GitLab, I kept coming back to the idea of self hosting one.
 I also wanted to have a service I could possibly use in the future as an “origin” repository if for whatever reason I didn’t want to host stuff overseas.
 Keeping a clean UI with pull requests and issues was another requirement, as well as being able to run on a smaller server.